-Thousands of inmates escape prison amid deepening Haiti violence
+Haiti declares curfew after 4,000 inmates escape jail amid rising violence

 Haiti President Moise’s widow, ex-PM among 50 charged in his assassination

+“The police were ordered to use all legal means at their disposal to enforce the curfew and apprehend all offenders,” said a statement from Finance Minister Patrick Boisvert, who is acting as prime minister while Ariel Henry is overseas trying to salvage support for a United Nations-backed security force to stabilise the country in its conflict with increasingly powerful crime groups.

+Gangs led by Jimmy Cherizier, a former police officer known as Barbecue, are trying to force Henry from power.

-Pierre Esperance of the National Network for Defense of Human Rights said only about 100 of the National Penitentiary’s estimated 3,800 inmates remained inside after the assault.
+Pierre Esperance of the National Network for Defense of Human Rights said only about 100 of the National Penitentiary’s estimated 3,800 inmates remained inside after the assault on Saturday night.

 “We counted many prisoners’ bodies,” he added.